eastandrew/eastandrew.github.io/README.md

 [Click here](https://eastandrew.github.io/lmerexample/morespecificmouseexample.html) to see actual example mixture model with data obscured.

+## Avian Exposure Widget:
+This needs to be revisited and combined with [sensitivity analysis](https://github.com/eastandrew/PFAS_sensitivity_analysis), but has the bones of a cool T2 project.
+Based on WEFH handbook food ingestion rate equations and Larson et al 2018, Zodrow et al 2020, Sample et al. 2025.
+Currently "parameterized" to PFOS, but conjoining with sensitivity analysis will change this.

+See [github repo](https://github.com/eastandrew/uptakeresampling).
+Run in R on your machine.

 ## Influence of sample size on HC5 estimation in SSD:
 Andrew's axe to grind that small sample sizes mean the lower tail has been poorly sampled and low magnitude thresholds (e.g HC5s) are subsequently higher than "true."